PEP 725 – Specifying external dependencies in pyproject.toml

 when the

-package name is unambiguous and well-known (e.g., pkg:generic/git
+package name is unambiguous and well-known (e.g., dep:generic/git

 or

-), and using the VCS as the PURL type otherwise.
+), and using the VCS as the type otherwise.
+Which name

 Virtual package specification